Jayson-Fong/python-lolhtml/README.md

     print(output.decode("utf-8"))
 ```

+A variety of method and property-specific examples can be found in [python-lolhtml/tests](https://github.com/Jayson-Fong/python-lolhtml/tree/main/tests).

 # License

 While the python-lolhtml code is under the MIT license, the distribution (built `.whl` files) include lol-html, which is